 This inevitably can complicate the B2B marketing process and may make the sale cycle even longer.
-In some instances, when more than one decision maker is involved, sales reps should use highly personalized sales messaging that speaks to that specific persona’s pain points.
+In some instances, when more than one decision-maker is involved, sales reps should have to use highly personalized sales messaging that speaks to each specific persona’s pain points.

 What is the Main Difference Between B2B and B2C Marketing?